2K11 Krug: Vehicles

-Only "Long Track" is mounted on a modified AT-T vehicle, TEL 2P24 and "Pat Hand" 1S32 are mounted on GM-123/ GM-124.
-"Thin Skin" is mounted on a truck.
+The P-40 radar is mounted on a modified AT-T vehicle.
+The launchers (2P24) and 1S32 radar are mounted on GM-123/ GM-124.
+The PRV-9 radar is mounted on a truck.
 Batteries may also feature Ural 375D trucks 2T6 carrying spare missiles for reloading the launchers.

 Missile

 The missiles are launched with the aid of four solid rocket fuel rocket motors inside boosters attached to the outside of the missile.
 Once they have burned and the missile is aloft, a liquid-fuelled ramjet sustainer engine is ignited.
 It reaches speeds of up to Mach 4 and has an effective range of 50–55 km (31–34 miles) depending upon the version.
 It carries a 135 kg (300 lb) fragmentation warhead.
 Possible engagement altitudes range from 100 m to 27 km (330-88,500 feet).
 The 3M8 missile was designed and produced by NPO Novator.

 Optical tracking is possible for guidance in a heavy ECM environment.